Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 ### Stack of Contexts
 The execution stack is allocated in the stack area of the Process, and grows down.
 If insufficient space is available then the contexts will be reified and copied to the heap.
 Since the stack area is at the beginning of the Process structure, it is very cheap to check for stack overflow.

 The stack pointer points to the top of the working stack.
 If the sender's context is on the stack (which can be determined from the age field in the header), the working stack area is from the stack pointer to the context.
-If the sender's context is not in the stack area, then the working stack area is from the stack pointer to the top of the stack area.
+If the sender's context is not in the stack area, then the working stack area is from the stack pointer to the end of the stack area.

-On entry to a method, the working stack is that of the sender, and the contents will include `self` and the parameters to the method (in reverse order as they are pushed in left-to-right order) and below that other working stack of the sender.
+On entry to a method, the working stack is that of the sender, and the contents will include `self` and the parameters to the current method (in reverse order as they are pushed in left-to-right order) and below that other working stack of the sender.
 If the current method starts with a primitive, the primitive will work with those values; if successful, replacing `self` and the parameters with the result and then returning to the sender.
-Otherwise, if the current method sends any non-tail messages or captures `thisContext`, then a Context object is partially created, capturing the whole working stack of the sender, and setting the ContextPtr and stack pointer to the newly created context.
+Otherwise, if the current method sends any non-tail messages, creates any closures (except for a few types), or captures `thisContext`, then a Context object is partially created, capturing the whole working stack of the sender, and setting the ContextPtr and stack pointer to the newly created context.
 See [[Execution]] for more details.

 #### Object age fields
 The age field for local objects is as follows: